sergiossc/lloyd-lbg/README.md

 * The total number of trials is *[len(number_of_elements) x len(variance_of_samples_values) x len(distortion_measure_opts) x num_of_trials]*.
 Running the code with this profile.json file we should get [2 x 2 x 2 x 2 x 1] = 16 trials and its respective json result file.

 2. Running the code

+Use lloyd.py script to run the code:
+$ python3.6 lloyd.py